 Let's discuss, how this little gurgle brews a magical cup of coffee on the stovetop.

-Step 1: Fill the base of Moka Pot with hot water
+Step 1: Fill the base with hot water

 This will make the process quicker and water won't take much time to hit the suitable temperature to start the brewing process.